How does dental health impact the overall health of my dog?

 What are some signs and symptoms of dental disease in dogs?

-Sure.
-So the most common sign my clients will notice is halitosis or bad breath, and that usually means there's some aspect of dental disease.
+The most common sign my clients notice is halitosis, or bad breath, which usually indicates some level of dental disease.
 If you look closer, you'll often see calculus, also known as tartar, which is calcified plaque.
-You may know that plaque is a biofilm of microorganism colonies, and so that is nothing we want on our teeth for a long period of time.
+Plaque is a biofilm made up of microorganism colonies, and it's definitely something we don’t want on teeth for an extended period of time.

 What are some of the common dental diseases in dogs?